availproject/avail-light/README.md

 - Listening on the Avail network for finalized blocks
 - Random sampling and proof verification of a predetermined number of cells (`{row, col}` pairs) on each new block.
 After successful block verification, confidence is calculated for a number of _cells_ (`N`) in a matrix, with `N` depending on the percentage of certainty the light client wants to achieve.
-- Data reconstruction through application client (WIP).
+- Data reconstruction through application client.
 - HTTP endpoints exposing relevant data, both from the light and application clients

 ### Modes of Operation